maniacx/Battery-Health-Charging/.github/README.md

 ```

 ## Changelog
+### Version 16
+May 01, 2023
+* Extension only writes new threshold if new mode/threshold is different than the current mode/threshold.
+* Added support for Dell laptop using cctk
+* Added support for Tuxedo laptops using tuxedo-keyboard (Thanks r_wraith)
+* Added support for few gigabyte aero/aorus module (Thanks tangalbert919)

 ### Version 15
 Apr 27, 2023
-* Added support to Apple Macbook M processora running Asahi Linux
+* Added support to Apple Macbook M processora running Asahi Linux (teohhanhui)

 ### Version 14
 Apr 25, 2023
 * Gnome43/44: changed ornament from DOT to CHECK to match the power-profile quicktogglemenu ornament.
+(Thanks ai)

 ### Version 14
 Apr 24, 2023